cgrade/alx-interview/README.md

-This Repository contains Technical Interview questions by Alx - Holberton School
+# this repository contains all the interview questions given by alx interview classes during the specialization sprint.